The new Guendouzi? Hannibal Mejbri backed to make Man Utd breakthrough as he's compared to Arsenal star | Goal.com

 Mejbri has only been at United for eight months but has already been commended for his leadership skills and it’s something Paris FC coaches noticed early on.

 "From the earliest age he had the charisma and personality.
-He was already giving out instructions and he was often captain," he said.
+He was already giving out instructions and he was often captain," said Bekhti.

 And while some have been quick to try and compare the playmaker to legendary leaders from United’s past, Bekhti thinks his style is most similar to Arsenal midfielder Matteo Guendouzi.